AdobeDocs/workfront.en/help/quicksilver/scenario-planner/share-a-plan.md

 For information about project access level, see [Grant access to projects](../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md).

-For information about project permissions, see [Share a project in Adobe Workfront](../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).
+For information about project permissions, see [Share a project in [!DNL Adobe Workfront]](../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).